Middle School 5/6 Grades

 PE Units have included Fitness, Sailing, Ice Skating, Soccer and Hip Hop Dance.

 Through the physical and outdoor education component of the Middle School program, individuals are challenged to develop strength and physical skill through outdoor adventures and team sports.
 They engage in physical education units which introduce athletic skills and foster physical fitness while exercising both teamwork and leadership skills.

 On weekly field trips, students venture out to explore the island’s various places and meet the diverse group of people that call Nantucket home.
 Students take part in field trips, outings, physical activities, and visits which familiarize them with their natural and cultural home.

 Utilizing the computer as a tool - keyboarding skills, word processing, using web as research source; online safety and ethics.

 5/6th grade students utilize computers to practice keyboarding skills, do research, and utilize word processing programs.
-They learn to create documents and presentations, save files of ongoing writing projects, and.
+They learn to create documents and presentations and save files of ongoing writing projects.
 Students learn to utilize the editing capabilities of those programs.
 They use the Internet to research information in addition to utilizing printed reference materials and texts.
 Students learn about Internet safety and critically examine the effects, ethics, and appropriate uses of technology, with a special focus on the uses and abuses of social networking.

 Individual and Community